 In Ireland, a nurse has been revoked the right to practice after being proven to have robbed money from patients of care.
-Fiona Mary Quinn, with nurse registration number of 105233, was discovered by the Ireland Nursing and Midwifery Board’s committee for fitness-to-practice to have stolen a considerable amount of cash from more than one resident patients of a hospital in October 2009.
+Fiona Mary Quinn, with a nurse registration number of 105233, was discovered by the Ireland Nursing and Midwifery Board’s committee for fitness-to-practice to have stolen a considerable amount of cash from more than one resident patients of a hospital in October 2009.
 In November 2013, the High Court validated the decision to have Quinn’s name deleted from the register of nurses and midwives.
 This verdict was recently published on the website of the nursing board.

-According to an official post on the website, she had been charged guilty of professional misconduct, for having taken a wad of cash from more than one patients of an unidentified hospital on more than one occasion (unspecified dates) in early and mid- October 2009.
+According to an official post on the website, she had been charged guilty of professional misconduct, for having taken a wad of cash from more than one patient of an unidentified hospital on more than one occasion (unspecified dates) in early and mid- October 2009.

 Investigations made by the fitness-to-practice committee are kept confidential.
 However, final decisions are posted on the regulatory board’s website at regular intervals.
-It does not divulge any personal information like address or employer name of the nurses who are subject for evaluation by the fitness-to-practice committee.
+It does not divulge any personal information like the address or employer name of the nurses who are subject for evaluation by the fitness-to-practice committee.

 Typically, the names and their respective registration numbers are the only information revealed to identify the nurses.